 - Pet backyard chickens are a lot of fun!

-If the idea of pet chickens appeals to you, there are few things to think about before getting them into your backyard.
-For the start check following:
+If the idea of pet chickens appeals to you, there are a few things to think about before getting them into your backyard.
+For the start check the following:

 - The first thing if living in a city is to confirm your city council allows chickens.
 Our council’s rule is six chickens maximum and no rooster.